ian-p-johnson/order-book/README.md

     * Indexed splitter can process around 30M a second from a string (A faster version could run from a memory mapped CharBuffer instead of just reading from a file as Example1 does)
     * Dedicated decoder + splitter can process around 22M entries a second
 * The library would benefit from a "Market" concept to act as a factory to access and instantiate Order Books, parameterised by symbol, returning the most appropriate book configuration for that symbol.
 AT the moment it merely offers a design pattern in **Example1**
+* The quantities are currently sized to fit in the the current requirement at around 30 bits.
+For many usages this can be reduced significantly - for simulations even 8 bits is really useful as long as you don't use it to represent a linear range.
+This alone can reduce the resource footprint by 4.

 A highly performant Direct Book has been implemented but has restricted applicability.
 A capable, lower resource version has been proposed (sliding direct window) but has not been implemented here.
 This may maintain much of the performance